-The Young Artist Competition (YAC) is held annually at Chancellor Baptist Church.
+The annual Young Artist Competition (YAC) was held at Fredericksburg Baptist Church.
 This competition for aspiring students of classical instruments and voice provides them an opportunity to display their talent and be rewarded for it.
-Winners are invited to perform with the Avery Ballet and in a preconcert program at our annual Chamber Music Festival.
+Winners are invited to perform in a preconcert program at our annual Chamber Music Festival and future ArtsLIVE! sponsored events.
 The YAC Finals Concert welcomes the general public.

 - All entrants must be capable of performing an orchestral solo.

 - Entrants must be 18 years old or younger on the day of the Finals Competition and a resident of Planning District 16.

 - The entrant’s teacher shall confirm on the application that the entrant is at a suitable level to participate in the Competition.